Emanuel Richter

-Emanuel Richter (born November 29, 1986 in Koper) also known as "Richie", is a Slovenian basketball coach and former professional basketball player.
-He is currently the Head Coach of the BG Topstar Kangaroos Leitershofen/Stadtbergen (Germany).
+Emanuel Richter (born November 29, 1986, in Koper) also known as "Richie", is a Slovenian basketball coach and former professional basketball player.
+He is currently the Head Coach of the BG Hessing Kangaroos Leitershofen/Stadtbergen (Germany).
 In his career he played for: KK Luka Koper, KK Portorož, ASD Breg, Vanoli Cremona, Giants Nördlingen and BG Topstar Kangaroos Leitershofen/Stadtbergen.

 Emanuel Richter won the 1.
 Regionalliga South/East Division with the BG Topstar Leitershofen, losing just one game in the whole 2021-22 season.
 With the title, the team got promoted in the 2.
 Bundesliga PRO B (Germany).